jasondickerson/bootc_aap_appliance/README.md

 ## Description

-This repository is an example of how to Create an AAP 2.5 containerized Edge Appliance.
-The OS is RHEL 9 image mode and the OS images are maintained as Containers.
-The current OS version is RHEL 9.6, but this also works for RHEL 10.0.
-The current AAP version is Containerized 2.5-18.
+This repository is an example of how to create an AAP containerized RHEL Image Mode Appliance.
+The OS is RHEL 9 or 10, and the OS images are maintained as Containers.
+The current OS version is RHEL 9.6, but this also works for RHEL 10.2.
+The AAP version can be Containerized 2.5 - 2.7.
 The included playbooks deploy a Growth Topology or All in One AAP; however this configuration can be used to deploy other topologies by manually configuring an inventory and configuring SSH keys.

 ## Build your own OS image and provisioning ISO